Welcome to our privacy centre.

 What are analytics and why do we use them?

 Analytics means collecting and analysing information about activity on our website and in our app.
 None of our analytics provide information about you personally.
 The statistics we get from this data allow us to understand how people are using our products and websites, and things like what works and what doesn’t, how long it takes to complete critical tasks and where we have users.
 Unlike most other companies, we don’t build individual profiles of the people who use our products and services.
 We simply look for trends and patterns to inform business decisions.

 All these statistics are essential to understanding how our products and websites are performing and identify where we need to focus our efforts to improve.

 Your choices for analytics

 You have some control over analytics information collected through settings available in your website browser and on your phone, as well as in the Yoti app settings.
 You can access this by going to your Yoti App > More > Account Settings > Analytics to make changes.

 You can also get more information from the Digital Advertising Alliance and change ad settings using their ‘Your Ad Choices’ tool here: http://www.aboutads.info/consumers

 Both Android and iOS phones have privacy settings to limit the collection of the Advertising ID.

-There are many different ways to contact us.
-The main ones are listed below.
+There are many different ways to contact Yoti if you wish to exercise your privacy rights or make a complaint, the main ones are listed below.
 Please also see the ‘Yoti websites and social media’ section for other ways to contact us and our information collection and use practices when you do so.
 You can also contact us from the Yoti app and there is more information on that in the ‘Yoti app’ privacy notice.